azach/rules/README.md

     }
   })
 end

+class Author < ActiveRecord::Base
+  include Rules::HasRules

+  has_many :books

+  has_rule_attributes({
+    titles: {
+      name: "book titles by this author",
+      association: :books,
+      attribute: :title # Not required if the attribute name (here :titles) ends in a singularizable
+                        # version of the attribute (in this case, Book.title)
+    }
+  })
+end
 ```

 To evaluate a set of a rules, use the ```rules_pass?``` method on the instance.
 You may also pass the values of the attributes that you allowed users to define rules against at this point.